Lopetegui unwilling to address Spain exit as he departs World Cup

+Julen Lopetegui had little to say beyond wishing Spain well as he departed the World Cup having been sacked as coach on the eve of the tournament.

-Lopetegui was removed from his post after Real Madrid confirmed a day earlier that he would take over as their new boss after the World Cup.
+Lopetegui was removed from his post on Wednesday after Real Madrid confirmed on Tuesday that he would take over as their new boss after the World Cup.

 He has since been replaced by Fernando Hierro for the duration of the competition.
 Hierro had served as Spain's sporting director since November.